Please Donate Click Here

 In exchange for signing the agreement with the developer, the landowner will usually receive an upfront non-refundable payment of around €3,000 to €5,000, along with additional annual payments for the duration of the option agreement, which is generally between three and five years.

-If the developer secures planning permission, the landowner typically receives between €40,000 and €50,000 per annum per turbine for the duration of the operation of the windfarm.
+If the developer secures planning permission, the landowner is typically promised between €40,000 and €50,000 per annum per turbine for the duration of the operation of the windfarm from the developer.
 Typically this payment can be linked to the size and output of the turbines accommodated and will be index linked.
+However, in reality the returns can realistically be half this.
+Of course this income is also subject to income tax so the reality will probably be significantly less than the top figure of €50,000.

 A farmer needs to be aware of the potential taxation issues associated with renewable developments.
 For instance, income tax will be payable on the rent received from the lease.
 If the rent pushes the farmer into a higher tax band, they may be subject to just shy of 50% income tax, which is treated separately from their farm income.
 Farmers must also understand the potential impact of entering into a wind lease on gift or inheritance tax.
 It is worth noting that land occupied by a wind turbine is generally not considered an agricultural asset, which may prevent the farmer from qualifying for agricultural relief if more than 80% of their assets are deemed non-agricultural at the time of transfer or assent.